-Students with physical, learning or psychiatric disabilities who require accommodation in teaching style or evaluation methods should discuss this with the Course Director early in the year so that appropriate arrangements can be made.
+Students with physical, learning or psychiatric disabilities who require accommodation in teaching style or evaluation methods should discuss this with the Course Director in the first weeks of the class (i.e., September) so that appropriate arrangements can be made.

-Students who feel there are extenuating circumstances which may interfere with the successful completion of any course requirements should discuss the matter with the Course Director as soon as possible to make appropriate arrangements.
+Note: Students who feel there are extenuating circumstances which may interfere with the successful completion of any course requirements should discuss the matter with the Course Director as soon as possible to make appropriate arrangements.
 Be familiar with the Senate Policy and attached Guidelines for Students with Special Needs.